17 Reasons Why You're Gaining Weight Back After Losing It

 Trying to slim down can be similar to bouncing on a trampoline.
 The harder we jump down, the higher our weight infuriatingly shoots right back up.
 It's not just hard on your wallet (buying new pants all the time isn't cheap!), but it can also be hard on your health, from increasing muscle loss to attacking your immune system.
 Regaining lost weight, also known as weight cycling, is a common occurrence for 75 percent of people who attempt to shrink their waistlines—just look at the participants of the show, The Biggest Loser.

-In a new study about the show, published in the journal Obesity, researchers followed 14 contestants for six years following the 2009 season.
+In a 2016 study about the show, published in the journal Obesity, researchers followed 14 contestants for six years following the 2009 season.
 They were shocked to see that nearly all of the contestants (13 out of the 14) regained weight after the competition ended.
-And four contestants are actually heavier now than before they started their weight-loss journey.
-For some, that's over 100 pounds!
+And four contestants were actually heavier after the show than before they started their weight-loss journey.
+For some, that's gaining weight of over 100 pounds!

 Know that your first year keeping the weight off is most likely to be the toughest and the time you'll have to be the most diligent.
 Maintain an eating schedule so you don't indulge in random office snacks your co-workers brought in.
-And to beat those menacing low leptin levels, read up on these 26 Ways to Feel Full While Eating Less.
+And to beat those menacing low leptin levels, read up on how to feel full while eating less.

 If your crazy-busy life has left you feeling worn down and stressed, that could be the reason you're starting to look a bit mushy in the middle.
 Cortisol, the stress hormone that's released when we're under pressure, causes the body to metabolize food more slowly.
-To make matters worse, the types of food we crave when we're tense tend to be fat and sugar-laden, say researchers.
+To make matters worse, the types of food we crave when we're tense tend to be fat and sugar-laden, say University of California researchers.
 As a result, this diet-derailing combination can kill your hard-earned weight loss wins.
-Researchers say that the combination of high-cal cravings and a stress-induced snail-paced metabolic rate can result in significant weight gain.
+The combination of high-cal cravings and a stress-induced snail-paced metabolic rate can result in significant weight gain.

 While eating a healthy, balanced diet is an important aspect of any weight maintenance plan, sticking to an exercise program after you've reached your goal may be the key to keeping the pounds off long-term according to University of Alabama researchers.
 The study team noticed that participants who stopped breaking a sweat after losing weight experienced a dip in their metabolism while those who continued to work out for 40 minutes three times a week continued to fry calories at the same rate.